Algarve-South-Portugal.com

 The best independent guide to the Algarve

-Olhão, Portugal; an independent tourism guide for 2025
+Olhão, Portugal: an independent travel guide for 2026

-This gritty, urban energy exists in stunning contrast to the pristine natural world on its doorstep.
-Olhão opens directly onto the tranquil lagoons and protected waterways of the Parque Natural da Ria Formosa, a haven for birdlife that can be explored by boat or kayak.
-Just a short ferry ride across these calm waters lie the sandbar islands of Ilha da Armona and Ilha da Culatra, offering kilometres of unspoilt golden sands - a world away from the crowded beaches elsewhere.
+This working, urban energy sits in stark contrast to the natural world on its doorstep.
+Olhão opens directly onto the tranquil lagoons and protected waterways of the Parque Natural da Ria Formosa, a haven for birdlife that you can explore by boat or kayak.
+Just a short ferry ride across these calm waters lie the sandbar islands of Ilha da Armona and Ilha da Culatra, offering kilometres of unspoilt golden sands and a world away from the crowded beaches elsewhere in the region.

 Mercados de Olhão